open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Create Quiz](images/tg-course-create-quiz-details.png)

 - In order to add a Resource, click the *“Add Resource”* button.
-The Resources must exist within PLANET before they can be included in a Course.
+The Resources must exist within Planet before they can be included in a Course.

 - Follow the instructions below to add Resources to your Course.